soupsamich/SecurityHeadersDemo/README.md

 # SecurityHeadersDemo
-Learn the benefits of security headers and the dangerous of not properly configuring them
+Learn the benefits of security headers and the dangers of not properly configuring them